jonathancary1/feedforward-neural-network/README.md

 This module implements a feedforward neural network using NumPy.

-The MNIST database is also included along with convenience function for loading it.
+The MNIST database is also included along with convenience functions for loading it.

 Run `python setup.py install` to setup the module.